 Your data is encrypted in S3 (Encrypted Media Files Bucket).
 Your video will be downloaded from CloudFront (AWS CDN) or directly from S3 if larger than 20G.

-For more details about the data center security, data loss or corruption, application-level security, etc, please visit its official blog:
+For more details about data center security, data loss or corruption, application-level security, etc, please visit its official blog:

 Generally, it is charged by gigapixel and the price differs from what filters and encoders you use for online upscaling.
 And, Pixop will auto-calculate the processing credit for the upscaling and you can see your price before you confirm the processing.